Book cover for "Sugar Kids" by Taslim Burkowicz featuring a purple lollipop on bright yellow background.

 Join Baby on her wild search for belonging through the landscape of acid house, complete with extraordinary music, retro fashion, and copious substance use.
 Alongside eccentric DJs, misanthropic skaters, and denim-clad ghosts, Baby explores her sexual and cultural identity.
 A coming-of-age tale, Sugar Kids is an homage to the subcultures animating the nineties.

-Fiction Race & Anti-Racism
+Race & Anti-Racism Fiction

 What people are saying